loomnetwork/loom-sdk-documentation/docs/karma.md

 Activating the karma functionality is done from the loom.yaml configuration file.
 * `KarmaEnabled bool` Flag that sets the karma module on or off.
-* `Oracle Address` The Oracle is unaffected by karma restrictions.
-An Oracle is compulsory if karma is enabled.
 * `SessionDuration int64` A Time period in seconds.
 Karma restricts users to a configurable number of transactions during any interval of `SessionDuration` size.
 * `SessionMaxAccessCount int64` Base value used to calculate number of Transaction per `SessionDuration`.